sushislicer/testrepo3/documents/project.md

     3. Compute the centroid of the remaining "red" points.
     4. Output a text command: "Recommended Action: Move Camera [Left/Right/Up] by X degrees."

-### Week 4: Experiments & Report
+### Week 4: Simulation Experiments & Report
-*   **Goal:** Run the "Simulation" on a static dataset.
+*   **Goal:** Run Active-Hallucination in a controlled simulated tabletop setup.
-*   **Task:** Take photos of 5 household objects from "bad" angles.
-Run the pipeline.
-Record the output commands.
-Verify if following the command reveals the hidden part.
+*   **Task:** Select 5–10 mesh models of household objects (e.g., mugs, pitchers, drills).
+For each object, define a discrete set of viewpoints on an orbital camera ring, render "bad" initial views plus follow-up views according to our NBV policy and baselines (Random, Geometric NBV).
+Run the full pipeline, record camera steps, variance trajectories, and handle-localization success, and prepare figures for the report and presentation.

 ---